ml-archive/readme/guide-how-to-write-apis.md

 ## Endpoints

 Endpoints with literal and readable URLs is what makes an API awesome.
 So to make everything easy and convenient for you, we have specified how you should do it.
 No more thinking about if it should be plural or where you should put your slug.
-Yay!

 ### Anatomy of an endpoint